Synerty/synerty-peek/docs/administration/admin_win/win_postgres_backup_restore.rst

 .. _win_postgres_backup_restore:

-Backup and Restore PostGreSQL DB
+Backup and Restore PostgreSQL DB
 ````````````````````````````````

 Backup
 ~~~~~~

-This section describes how to backup the PostGreSQL database for Peek on a windows server.
+This section describes how to backup the PostgreSQL database for Peek on a windows server.

 ----